 Types of Dentures

 There are several types of dentures that your Lexington KY dentist, Dr. Freano, offers.
 He will assess your condition during a comprehensive exam, discuss your personal concerns, and help you choose the type of denture that is right for you.

 Partial Denture: Similar to a dental bridge, a partial denture replaces several missing teeth.
-This restoration is best used to replace consecutive lost teeth.
+We use this restoration to replace consecutive lost teeth.
 Your remaining teeth will not be affected.

 Learn more about dental implants vs. dentures.